 The Connection between Partners

-Tango only happens when the two dancers are fully immersed in the experience - the music, the feelings, and above all, the connection.
-There cannot be tango between two beginners who don't listen to the music, are physically detached, emotionally disconnected, and unable to communicate their feelings (see Tango Is a Feeling).
-They dance like two individuals bickering and disagreeing with each other.
+Tango only happens when two dancers are fully immersed in the experience—the music, the emotions, and, above all, the connection.
+There cannot be tango between two beginners who fail to listen to the music, are physically detached, emotionally disconnected, and unable to communicate their feelings (see Tango Is a Feeling).
+They dance like individuals bickering and disagreeing with each other.
 In contrast, experienced dancers flow together harmoniously.
-They lose themselves in the music, letting it resonate with them, enabling them to find the connection.
+They lose themselves in the music, letting it resonate within them, enabling them to connect.
 As a result, they dance like two soulmates in perfect agreement.
 This agreement is what makes tango intoxicating.

-What we are looking for in tango is this deep connection and agreement.
-A good tango partner doesn't have to be good-looking, but he/she must be a good match so dancing with him/her makes you feel the chemistry.
-Novice dancers often fixate on steps or appearances, but these external things are superficial.
-What truly matters is the inner quality the dancers bring to the partnership: his masculinity, musicality, strength, leadership, protection, thoughtfulness and finesse; her femininity, lightness, flexibility, obedience, agreeableness, adaptability and coordination; and the connection, understanding and harmony between them.
-Those who chase superficial things miss the essence of tango, just like those who overlook the core of love.
+What we seek in tango is this deep connection and agreement.
+A good tango partner doesn't have to be good-looking, but he/she must be a good match so dancing with them makes you feel the chemistry.
+Novice dancers often focus on steps, but these external things are superficial.
+What truly matters is the inner quality each dancer brings to the partnership: his masculinity, musicality, strength, leadership, protection, thoughtfulness and finesse; her femininity, lightness, flexibility, obedience, agreeableness, adaptability and coordination; and the connection, understanding and harmony between them.
+Those who chase superficial things miss the essence of tango, just like those who overlook the heart of love.

-Tango is like marriage, what makes it work is not pressing your partner to follow your will, but being accommodating and cooperative.
-Novice women often feel comfortable dancing with a milonguero, not because the novices know their stuff, but because the milonguero knows how to accommodate them.
-Surrendering, adapting, and seeking unity and harmony with one’s partner are far more essential than performing perfect steps (see Tango Is a Relationship).
+Tango is like marriage; what makes it work is not pressing your partner to follow your will, but being cooperative and accommodating.
+Novice women often feel comfortable dancing with a milonguero, not because the novices are skilled, but because the milonguero knows how to accommodate them.
+Surrendering, adapting, and seeking unity and harmony with one’s partner are far more essential than executing perfect steps (see Tango Is a Relationship).

 Subscribe to: